FabulousDexter/Machine-Learning-From-Scratch/README.md

 - **Researchers** needing to modify or extend existing algorithms
 - **Interview Preparation** for data science and ML engineering roles

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-### How to Contribute:
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-algorithm`)
-3. Implement your algorithm following the existing structure
-4. Add comprehensive documentation and comments
-5. Include a detailed README for your implementation
-6. Submit a pull request

 ## 🏆 Roadmap

 ### Phase 1: Core Algorithms (In Progress)